Nitra-Global/NGEM/README.md

 1. **Download** the latest version from the [Releases page](https://github.com/Nitra-Global/NG-Extension-Manager/releases).
 2. **Add** the extension to your browser following the instructions for your specific browser.
+3. If you don't like the light design, you can check out the dark mode version of NG Extension Manager > https://github.com/Nitra-Global/NGEM-Dark-Mode

 ## 📄 Roadmap